open-sesame-escape/open-sesame-escape.github.io/content/rooms/virus/index.md

 Using clues from the package provided by Dr. Beaker's package, the players reestablish communication by connecting to her secret email.

-**Suggested puzzle:** The package contains a piece of paper containing a [QR fold-in].
+**Suggested Puzzle:** The package contains a piece of paper containing a [QR fold-in].
 When scanned, the solved QR code sends a player's phone to an [online document] or [web document] that has an email from Dr. Beaker with further instructions to find a formula for virus treatment and break into